MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-distribute.md

 <div style="float: left; padding: 10px">
     ![Store icon](images/desktop-to-uwp/store.png)
 </div>
  Publish your app to that store to reach the broadest audience.
-Also, organizational customers can contact you through the store to distribute your app internally to their organizations through the [Windows Store for Business](https://www.microsoft.com/business-store).
+Also, Also, organizational customers can acquire your app to distribute internally to their organizations through the [Windows Store for Business](https://www.microsoft.com/business-store).

 If you plan to publish to the Windows Store, and you haven't reached out to us yet, please fill out [this form](https://developer.microsoft.com/windows/projects/campaigns/desktop-bridge), and Microsoft will contact you to start the onboarding process.